London to Poland by Train in the Sixties and Seventies

 At Liverpool Street Railway Station in London, early in the morning, you would be met by a Fregata rep who would accompany you for the entire journey.

-You deposited your luggage on your departure platform, and railway staff loaded it onto the train.
+You deposited your luggage on your departure platform, and the railway staff loaded it onto the train.

 Liverpool Street Railway Station.